 1. Slide the gas tank into the vehicle from the left side.
 2. Secure the master cylinder mounting bracket to the frame; then secure the master cylinder to the mounting bracket.
-Tighten the master cylinder nut to 12 ft-lb. - NOTE: Ensure the tab of the mounting bracket is in place on the gas tank.
-3. Secure the vent hose to the frame with cable ties (as noted during removing), then connect the gasoline hose and fuel pump connector.
+Tighten the master cylinder nut to 12 ft-lb.
+3. Secure the vent hose to the frame with cable ties (as noted during removing), then connect the fuel hose and fuel pump connector.